AsemDevs/Emergency-System-Project/README.md

 - Winding 2 parameters [ V2 Ph-Ph(Vrms) , R2(pu) , L2(pu) ]: [2.4e3 0.0015 0.03]
 - Magnetization resistance  Rm (pu): 200
 - Magnetization inductance  Lm (pu): 200

+## Progress So Far ##

+- Adding Three Generators
+- Putting Each Generator in a Subsystem
+- Distributing the load to make 500 KW in total
+- Connecting the grid and the backup System to the loads
+- Putting Measurements Components in Subsystems